schrma/swissarmyknife/CONTRIBUTING.rst

    The command ``git describe --abbrev=0 --tags`` should return the version you are expecting.
 If you are trying to run CI scripts in a fork repository, make sure to push all the tags.
-   You can also try to remove all the egg files or the complete egg folder, i.e., ``.eggs``, as well as the ``*.egg-info`` folders in the ``src`` folder or potentially in the root of your project.
+   You can also try to remove all the egg files or the complete egg folder i.e., ``.eggs``, as well as the ``*.egg-info`` folders in the ``src`` folder or potentially in the root of your project.